 Gana-A’Yoo – Four Villages, One Corporation, and a Two-Fold Purpose

 Gana-A’Yoo, Limited (Gana-A’Yoo) is an Alaska Native Village Corporation (ANC) established in 1978 as a result of the Alaska Native Claims Settlement Act.
-Headquartered in Anchorage, Gana-A’Yoo is owned by more than 2,000 Koyukon Athabascan shareholders and their descendants who represent four villages located along the Yukon River within Alaska’s Interior: Galena, Koyukuk, Nulato, and Kaltag.
+Headquartered in Anchorage, Gana-A’Yoo is owned by 2,200 Koyukon Athabascan shareholders and their descendants.
+Our shareholders and descendants represent four villages located along the Yukon River within Alaska’s Interior: Galena, Koyukuk, Nulato, and Kaltag.

 THE MEANING OF GANA-A’YOO